scemama/matmul/README.md

   0.769742 s | `gfortran -g -mavx -O2 main_matmul.f90`
   0.843068 s | `ifort -g -O3 -xAVX main_matmul.f90`
   0.899007 s | `ifort -g -O3 main_loop.f90 `

-The fastest solution is to explicitly write all operations of the 2x2 matrix products, use `ifort` and tell it not to try to vectorize.
-Using the fastest `matmul` implementation (`ifort` and giving the array bounds) is at the best 25% slower.
-The naive use of `matmul` is roughly 7x slower.